eugeneMaximovHub/eugeneMaximovHub/README.md

 ## For WEB im using ts + react + redax

 ## For other tasks I use python.
-Now I really motivated and spend a lot of time for ML
+Now really motivated and spend a lot of time for ML